 Library Workshops and Instruction Sessions

-Spring 2014 Library Workshops
+Spring 2015 Ginsburg Health Sciences Library Workshops

 RefWorks is a web-based citation manager that can save you time and ease your workload.
 In this workshop you will create an account, learn how to import and save citations, and learn how to automatically insert in-text citations and build bibliographies.

-- Monday, February 17th at 12:00 PM
+Monday, February 9th at 12:00 PM

-CINAHL for Evidence-Based Research
+CINAHL for Evidence-Based Nursing & Allied Health Research

-- Tuesday, February 25th at 12:00 PM
+Wednesday, February 11th at 12:00 PM

 Learn how to build evidence-based literature searches using CINAHL, the core resource for the fields of nursing and allied health.
 This workshop will also cover how to access full-text articles, manage search results, and create alerts.

-Classes open to all Temple University Health Sciences students, faculty, staff, and residents, as well as Temple University Hospital staff!
+Classes are open to all Temple University Health Sciences students, faculty, staff, and residents, as well as Temple University Hospital staff!